Focuznl/Focuznl/ReadMe.md

 # 💫 About Me:
 Hi!
 I'm Stijn.
-I'm really into video games.
-I love playing them and I'm curious about how they're made.
-That's why I'm learning to code.
+I'm really into video games and graphic design.
+I love playing games and creating visuals.
+I'm curious about how they're made, so I'm learning to code.
-I've started with HTML and CSS.
-These are the building blocks of websites.
+I've started with HTML and CSS, which are the building blocks of websites.
 I'm excited to learn more and try new things.
-I hope to use my coding skills to create my own games and other cool projects.
+I hope to use my coding and design skills to create my own games, websites, and other cool projects.
 I know it will take time and practice, but I'm determined to keep learning and improve.
-I can't wait to see what I can accomplish with coding!
+I can't wait to see what I can accomplish with coding and design!